-The Mahogany Legacy recognizes donors investing in the community by naming CFVI as a beneficiary of their estate plans.
+The Mahogany Legacy Society recognizes donors investing in the community by naming CFVI as a beneficiary of their estate plans.
 Estate plan funds can benefit the territory in perpetuity, by becoming a legacy for our community’s future.

 Too often, such gifts go unrecognized because they come at the end of the donors’ lives.
-The Mahogany Legacy provides a way to recognize and thank donors during their lifetimes.
+The Mahogany Legacy Society provides a way to recognize and thank donors during their lifetimes.

-Members of the Mahogany Legacy are special people who have provided for the future of our region through the Community Foundation of the Virgin Islands.
+Members of the Mahogany Legacy Society are special people who have provided for the future of our region through the Community Foundation of the Virgin Islands.

 There Are Many Goals and Benefits: